AC/DC Power Adapter Safe Handling Part 9 "Do Not Forget to Check the Protection Functions!"

 B. LATCH

-Based on the above, depending on your operating conditions, if a manual restart with safety confirmation on the equipment side is necessary after OVP activation, please select a model with "LATCH".
-If automatic recovery is required after resolving the overvoltage condition, select a model with "AUTO RECOVERY".
-Therefore, please make sure to check the protection functions when choosing an AC/DC Power Adapters — Desktop & Wall-Mount.
+Based on the above, depending on your specific usage conditions, if manual restart after confirming safety on the equipment side is required following OVP activation, you should select a model that supports "LATCH."
+If automatic recovery is required after clearing the output overvoltage condition following OVP activation, you should select a model that supports "AUTO RECOVERY."
+Therefore, when selecting an AC/DC Power Adapter, please be sure to check the protection functions.

 Related content